kieranwv/astro-theme-vitesse/src/content/pages/md-style.md

 ---
-title: Page Title
+title: Markdown Style
 ---

-The main content of your article
+The page style in your `*.md` file.

 ## h2